JuliaDynamics/LightSumTypes.jl/README.md

 work correctly when using it, do not define functions operating on the main type of some variants without using the `@pattern` macro.

-Also, if you use it in a package you will need to use `finalize_patterns()` at some point to make sure that the functions using the macro are defined, usually you will only need one invocation after all the rest of the code.
+Also, if you use it in a module or in a script run from the command line, you will need to use `finalize_patterns()` at some point to make sure that the functions using the macro are defined, usually you will only need one invocation after all the rest of the code.

 Consult the [API page](https://juliadynamics.github.io/DynamicSumTypes.jl/stable/) for more information on the available functionalities.